FoalTS/foal/docs/README.md

 Let's get started!

-> This tutorial assumes that you have already PostgreSQL or MySQL installed on your host.
+> This tutorial assumes that you have already PostgreSQL <!--or MySQL -->installed on your host.

 ## 1. Set up the Development Environment